 Before enlisting, know the specific rules for the job you want to do in the military, and what the expectations are for your term of service.

 How Does Being Recalled Work?

-In a state of emergency.
-If a state of emergency the President can recall members for an indefinite period of time.
-If there is no state of emergency, the President is limited to call less than 200,00 Reserves and IRR members for a period of less than 400 days.
-Currently the United States is in a “national state of emergency” so if needed the IRR recall has very little limitations.
+In a state of emergency, the president can recall members for an indefinite period of time.
+If there is no state of emergency, the president is limited to call less than 200,000 Reserves and IRR members for a period of less than 365 days.